Skip to primary navigation Skip to content Skip to footer

 Sharks spotted night diving in Lahaina, Maui.

-Your first shark experience should be fun and memorable.
-As you get near these potent ocean hunters remember there are over 400 unique shark species, and none purposefully prey on humans.
-So, swimming off the beaches of any island, including Oahu, Kauai, and Big Island, should make for a fantastic adventure, unlike any other!
+Your first shark experience should be both fun and memorable.
+As you get close to these mighty ocean hunters, remember that there are almost 500 known shark species, and none intentionally prey on humans.
+Our dive shop loves sharks, and we encourage you to love sharks, too!
+Swimming off the beaches of any Hawaiian Island, including Lanai, Molokai, Oahu, Kauai, or Big Island, promises a fantastic adventure unlike any other!